chocoteam/choco-solver/paper/paper.md

 to  must-have global constraints, such as *AllDifferent* [@10.5555/199288.178024] or *Cumulative* [@aggoun:hal-00442821], and include less common even though useful ones, such as  *Tree* [@DBLP:conf/cpaior/BeldiceanuFL05] or *StableKeySort* [@beldiceanu:hal-01186680].
+In many cases, the Choco-Solver API provides various options in addition to the default signature - corresponding to a robust implementation – of a constraint.
+This allows the user to experiment alternative approaches and tune the model to its instance.
-One can pick some existing propagators to compose a new constraint or create its own one in a straightforward way by implementing a filtering algorithm and a satisfaction checker.
+The user may also pick some existing propagators to compose a new constraint or create its own one in a straightforward way by implementing a filtering algorithm and a satisfaction checker.
-Many models are available on the [Choco-solver website](https://choco-solver.org/tutos/).
+Many models are available on the [Choco-solver website](https://choco-solver.org/tutos/) as modelling tutorials.

 ## Solving